 Frequently Asked Questions

-It’s a fairly wide range, actually, from about $40/SF up to $90/SF.
+It’s a fairly wide range, actually, from about $40/SF up to $100/SF.
 The biggest driver of price is material thickness, and after that, it’s about quantity and repeatability.
 The more of the exact same thing you buy (think 100 of the exact same panel) the lower the price/SF.
 If you order 100 unique panels, then you should expect the $/SF to be on the higher side.
-To get a more specific estimate for your particular project, head on over to our Pattern Lab to design your system and find out a budget estimate for your panels.

 It all depends on what you’re comparing it to.
 When you buy Parasoleil, you’re getting WAY more than just panels.
 Consider the following inclusions in that price: